Today I’m going to go through many cheap options for Sony full-frame cameras.

 Also, this lens’s maximum aperture of F 2.8 is just about bright enough to capture the sky at night at a pinch.

-I was hoping it might be even smaller than this, but then again, ultra-wide-angle lenses need more complex optics inside them to perform well.
+I was hoping it might be even smaller than this, but ultra-wide-angle lenses need more complex optics inside them to perform well.

-It’s based on a metal lens mount with a body that feels metallic, but there’s no way they’re sealing gasket at the rear.
+It’s based on a metal lens mount with a body that feels metallic, but there’s no way they’re sealing a gasket at the rear.

 The only control point on the lens is a plastic focus ring, which turns smoothly.

 But it does have a camera-controlled aperture and autofocus; the autofocus motor is quick and reasonably confident when shooting in stills mode.

 It’s an impressively quiet autofocus system, too, although when shooting video, if you turn your recording levels way up, then you’ll catch just the faintest of clicking sounds.

 At F 2.8 picture quality is lovely and sharp in the middle of the image.

-In fact, considering its small size and low price, the lenses are surprisingly good performance, even on that 42-megapixel full-frame sensor.
+Considering its small size and low price, the lenses are surprisingly good performance, even on that 42-megapixel full-frame sensor.

 F 2.8 is just about bright enough for some casual Astrophotography, and the ultra-wide-angle helps too, of course, at F 2.8 over in the corners.